jamessteeleii/protein_dose_response_meta/README.md

-#   An updated systematic review and dose-response meta-analysis of protein intakes effects upon lean mass, muscle, strength, and function in health adults
+#   An updated systematic review and dose-response meta-analysis of protein intakes effects upon lean mass, muscle, strength, and function in healthy adults

 ## Abstract
 TO COMPLETE